MicrosoftDocs/msteams-docs/msteams-platform/get-started/get-started.md

+---
+title: Getting Started
+description: Read on how to get started building great apps in Microsoft Teams
+keywords: getting started microsoft teams
+---
 # Get started developing for Microsoft Teams

 Microsoft Teams is a service within Office 365.
 To get started developing extensions for Microsoft Teams, you'll first need an Office 365 commercial account.
 You'll then need to turn on the Microsoft Teams service for your Office 365 organization.
 Lastly, you'll need to turn on bots and enable sideloading of bots and tabs for testing.

 ## 1. Set up your Office 365 tenant

 To develop apps for Microsoft Teams, you need to be an [Office 365 customer with one of the following plans](https://products.office.com/en-us/business/compare-more-office-365-for-business-plans).

 * Business Essentials
 * Business Premium